In this offbeat Rome Italy travel guide, we’re going to go full weirdo with some unusual Rome attractions.

-This clearly means that I live under a social media rock that shields me from anything and everything mildly intellectual (Bring forth the Family Guy memes).
+Now this clearly means that I live under a social media rock that shields me from anything and everything mildly intellectual (Bring forth the Family Guy memes).
 I had no idea Rome had Catacombs, but clearly, they do because I saw them and they were and are insanely impressive.

+It gets better.
 They don’t really have the ick factor of the ones in Paris since all the bones have been taken from the graves, but these relics of Roman history are probably the coolest historic artifacts that I have ever seen in my life; and that’s saying a lot since I have a degree in history and frequent museums like it’s my job.

+Oh wait!
 It sort of is.
 Hopefully, you guys will love me lots so I can turn this into my full-time job (woot).

-This labyrinth doesn’t just house dust that is garnished with a flourish of musty air.
+But wait, this labyrinth doesn’t just house dust that is garnished with a flourish of musty air.
 Hidden amongst these tunnels are various statues, tombs of saints, and mosaics that allude to the rich cultural history of this beautiful city, minus all the executions over varying religious beliefs.

 Address: Via Appia Antica, 110/126, 00179 Roma RM, Italy

 Hours: Open every day, except Wednesday, from 9:00 am – 12:00 pm and from 2:00 pm – 5:00 pm.

 Tickets: Full price admission is € 8 and reduced admission is € 5.